Dansk-Golf-Union/dgu-integration/docs/member-lookup.md

 member number, we have a nationally unique reference for a member.
 This combination is called the ‘union ID’

-Member info can be looked up by a lifetime ID or by union ID.
-Member info consist of both personal info and membership info.
 When a member is looked up the complete information including the person and all memberships is returned.

 Here is a list of the member info.